flyandancexo/FDxboot/README.md

 ```

 ## IDE-less 2.0:
-The bootloader works flawless with my IDE-less script program:
+The bootloader works flawlessly with my IDE-less script program:

 ```
 ===============================================================